 Wally and Len will instruct and guide students in the basic to intermediate aspects of digital photography including exposure, lighting, composition, flash and digital image editing and management.
 Our courses are built for everyone, from the novice to the more experienced, perfect for those wanting to know more about the art and science of digital photography.
 Each evening the class will get together for a short critique, conversation and nighttime photography.

 Anyone interested in photography should have this solid foundation.
 It is essential that you are aware of these important fundamentals if you would like to improve your abilities.

-Orientation will begin Monday morning at 10:00 am at the Information Centre (building #1) for introductions and a short video about Historic Sherbrooke Village followed by your 1st session.
+Orientation will begin Thursday afternoon at 1:00 pm at 10:00 am at the Sherbrooke Village Exhibit Centre (building #22) for introductions and a short description about Historic Sherbrooke Village followed by your 1st session.
 Each morning thereafter, at 10:00 am, you will begin your classes in the Eliza Bent House.
 At 7:00 each evening we will have a meet and greet and a discussion regarding the days works.
-We will hold an exhibition of the week’s works on Thursday from 2 to 4 pm which will round off our week.
+We will hold an exhibition of the week’s works on Sunday from 11:30 to 12:30 pm which will round off our week.

 Camera, lots of memory and batteries

 What Else To Bring